About Mark Simon

 His book Storyboards: Motion In Art, 3rd Edition, is used around the world to train storyboard artists.

-Facial Expressions is a photo reference guide for artists of all disciplines.
+Facial Expressions is his best-selling photo reference guide for artists of all disciplines.

 Prior to storyboarding and producing, he was an art director in live-action film and TV in Los Angeles, CA and Orlando, FL.
 While in Los Angeles, he designed many feature films, music videos and commercials.
 He then became the second art director at the new Nickelodeon Studios in Orlando, FL in 1989.